xarvh/exalted-cypher-system/splats/dragon-blooded/charms.md

 ## Tier 1

+### Voices on the Wind
+`Mind 4`

+*The Dragon-Blood is privy to backroom dealings and covert assignations, drawing hushed whispers to her ear on currents of air.*

+Eavesdrop a conversation up to Long Range away, ignoring background noise.

-# Wind-Carried Words Technique
+### Wind-Carried Words Technique
+`Mind 3 or 10, Enabler`

+*The Dragon-Blood speaks into the wind, sending her voice afar on subtle currents of air.*

+She may send a spoken message of no more than a few sentences to a chosen target in range of (Lore x Tier) Km.

+Spending 10 Mind instead than 3 extends the range to (Lore x Tier x 50) Km.

+Messages sent with this Charm cannot be overheard or intercepted by any mundane means.

+Magical attempts to do so must overcome a Lore roll that uses the Tier as bonus.

+# Elemental Bolt Attack
+``

+Throw lightning!

-# ...?
+# Flawless Study Focus
+`Mind 1, Committed`

+*The Dragon-Blood clears her mind, drawing upon the clarity of the upper air to enter a receptive trance.*

+By spending a few hours studying a specific Lore speciality, she gets a +1 on that specialty for as long as she maintains the committment.

 # Seeking Throw Technique
 `Body 3, Enabler`

-**The Dragon-Blood’s hostile intent stirs up a current of wind that guides her weapon to its victim.**
+*The Dragon-Blood’s hostile intent stirs up a current of wind that guides her weapon to its victim.*

 A thrown knife might change trajectory in midair to strike an enemy hidden behind a tree, wall, or similar cover.